 New concepts, new instruments, a new level and a new realm

-Excellence of HKCO’s Eco-Huqin Series further recognized
+Excellence of HKCO’s Eco-Huqin Series recognized:

 The Eco-Huqin Series is a system of reformed (or remodelled) musical instruments developed by the Hong Kong Chinese Orchestra motivated by the need to create a new orchestral voice.
 The design encapsulates a three-pronged motive, which is to address environmental concerns, uphold a musical heritage and break new ground.
 The engineering process involved selecting, through shortlisting, a range of renewable PET membranes to replace the python skin that was used for the original, older model in order to meet the primary goal of environmental protection, and redesigning the sound box through a scientific method of calibration to greatly enhance the physical functions of the instruments.

 In remodelling the gaohu, erhu and zhonghu, the main emphasis is on the expansion of their physical capabilities while preserving their traditional timbre and mode of performance.
 As for the gehu and the double bass gehu, it is to re-create bowed ethnic instruments suitable for use in a modern Chinese orchestra in order to achieve an overall orchestral sound.
 The entire set of vibrating membrane string instruments has a range of six octaves that blend well with each other, while the volume is larger by one-third when compared with the traditional model.
 The result is an unprecedented breakthrough in the overall orchestral voice, in terms of nuances, texture, body, depth and volume.
 It has the typical tonal appeal of the Chinese huqin yet with enriched expressiveness and compelling qualities.
 The result is the opening up of new dimensions for Chinese music on the whole.